CDLUC3/mrt-doc/design/queue-2023/transition.md

 > [!NOTE]
 > A new job id will be written in 3 places
 > - To the list of jobs `/jobs/JID`
-> - To the batch's job queue `/batches/bid0001/states/pending/JID:`
+> - To the batch's job queue `/batches/BID/states/STATE/JID`
 >   - this queue is used to determine when a batch is complete
-> - To the actual job queue `/jobs/states/pending/XX-JID:`
+> - To the actual job queue `/jobs/states/STATE/XX-JID`
 >   - XX is the job's initial priority
+>   - This is the only place where the priority appears in the path name
+>
+> When applying a change to the job queue, the following sequence should be used
+> - Update job data `/jobs/JID`
+> - Delete old job queue entry `/jobs/states/OLD_STATE/XX-JID`
+> - Create new job queue entry `/jobs/states/NEW_STATE/XX-JID`
+> - Update the batch queue state (if applicable)
+>   - Delete old batch queue state `/batches/BID/states/OLD_STATE/JID`
+>   - Create new batch queue state `/batches/BOD/states/NEW_STATE/JID`

 Create Jobs